gonX/dustforce-wiki/website/_mechanics/basics/02-terminology.md

 {:.no_toc}
 ### Superdrop
-Techniques for cleaning walls while falling past them as quickly as possible, unrelated to actual Supers.
+Unrelated to actual Supers, this is the technique used for quickly cleaning dust (using light attacks) while falling at high speeds.

 {:.no_toc}
 ### Left friction
-Air friction is much more intense when travelling left.
+An unintentional programming oversight causes air friction to be much more intense when travelling leftwards.

 See [Air Friction](#air-friction)